What Is The Cosmological Argument?

 In other words, without a cause (such as God) there would be no effect such as the existence of the universe.

-Someone might object at this very moment, “what if the universe came into existence by its own (as proposed recently by a well-known physicist Stephen Hawking), hence no need in explaining that God (s) caused it in the process?”
+Someone might object at this very moment, “what if the universe came into existence by its own (as proposed recently by a well-known physicists such us, Stephen Hawking and Laurence Krauss), hence no need in explaining that God (s) caused it in the process?”
 This is a valid objection, but very misleading.

 Creationist, Jonathan Sarfati explains how irrational and illogical it is to believe in a self-creating universe, “However, logic doesn’t seem to be his strong point; ‘self-creation’ is self-contradictory.
 Something can do something—including create—only if it exists; something not yet existing has no power to do anything, including create itself.”¹